scalar-labs/scalardb/docs/api-guide.md

 In such a case, you will exhaust the number of retries.

 Please note that if you begin a transaction by specifying a transaction ID, you must use a different ID when you retry the transaction.
-And, in the sample code, the transaction retries three times maximum and sleeps fixed 100 milliseconds before it retries.
+And, in the sample code, the transaction retries three times maximum and sleeps for 100 milliseconds before it retries.
-But you can choose a retry policy according to your application requirements, such as exponential backoff.
+But you can choose a retry policy, such as exponential backoff, according to your application requirements.

 ## Transactional operations for Two-phase Commit Transaction